information

 14B.110.020 Definitions.

-1. As used in this Chapter, unless the context requires otherwise:
+1. For the purposes of this Chapter, the following definitions apply unless the context requires otherwise:

 3. 3.
 Is operated primarily as a movie theater, bowling alley, skating rink, or other similar establishment, which displays or operates amusement devices only during the hours that such establishment makes its primary service or activity available to the public.